JapaneseJLPT

 My mother makes me eat vegetables.

-Sensei wa seito ni shukudai o saseta.
+Sensei wa gakusei ni shukudai o saseta.

 The teacher made the students do homework.